Is Swai Fish Healthy? Here’s What You Need To Know

 Swai Fish Vs. Tilapia

-Swai fish is lower in calories, whereas tilapia is higher in protein and sodium (5), (20).
+Swai fish is lower in calories, whereas tilapia fish benefits are attributed to their high nutritional value, including their high protein and sodium content (5), (20).

 If you want a fish with a tender and soft texture, opt for swai fish.
 On the other hand, if you prefer something with a mild taste, opt for tilapia.
 It is important to note that the choice of fish boils down to your dietary goals, taste preferences, and the different preparations and meals you will use them in.